SENGA NENGUDI: IMPROVISATIONAL GESTURES

 About the artist: Senga Nengudi was born in 1943 in Chicago.
-She lives and works in Colorado Springs.
 Her work has been included in the group exhibitions Out of Action: Between Performance and the Object, Museum of Contemporary Art, Los Angeles, 1998; WACK!
 Art & The Feminist Revolution, Museum of Contemporary Art, Los Angeles, 2007; and Now Dig This!, The Hammer Museum, 2011.
 In addition, her work is in the permanent collection of the Carnegie Museum, Pittsburgh; the Studio Museum in Harlem; Museum of Contemporary Art, Los Angeles; the Museum of Modern Art; and the Brooklyn Museum, among others.
+Nengudi currently lives and works in Colorado Springs.

-Senga Nengudi: Improvisational Gestures is organized by the Museum of Contemporary Art Denver and the University of Colorado Colorado Springs Gallery of Contemporary Art.
+Senga Nengudi: Improvisational Gestures is organized by the Museum of Contemporary Art Denver and the University of Colorado Colorado Springs Galleries of Contemporary Art.

 Image: Senga Nengudi, R.S.V.P., 1977, sculpture activated by Maren Hassinger, dimensions variable.